 • NEW LONDON-SPICER 56, MOUND-WESTONKA 0: The Wildcats scored on their first eight possessions en route to victory.
 Ryan Vraa passed for two touchdowns and Adam Essler rushed for 117 yards and two TDs.

 • SOUTH ST. PAUL 39, RICHFIELD 0: The Packers used a potent ground game and a stifling defense to run past the Spartans.
 Max Oelerking rushed for 115 yards and three TDs to lead the Packers, who gained 383 yards and scored six TDs on the ground.
 The Packers defense limited the Spartans to four first downs and 41 yards.

 • The two winningest coaches in state prep football history opened their seasons on Friday with victories.
 Brainerd’s Ron Stolski, in his 52nd year of coaching, earned his 344th career victory in Brainerd’s 72-14 victory over Fergus Falls.
 Verndale’s Mike Mahlen, in his 45th year, earned his 337th career victory in Verndale’s 50-6 victory over Hancock.

-Tag(s): Star Tribune Hub Exclusive History South Brainerd Fergus Falls Richfield South St. Paul Albany Columbia Heights Lake Minneapolis Henry Minneapolis South Big Lake Chisago Lakes Verndale Hancock St. Paul Johnson Park Brooklyn Center Blake Mound-Westonka Waconia Annandale New London-Spicer
+Tag(s): Star Tribune Hub Exclusive History South Brainerd Fergus Falls Richfield South St. Paul Albany Columbia Heights Lake Minneapolis Henry Minneapolis South Big Lake Chisago Lakes Verndale Hancock St. Paul Johnson Park of Cottage Grove Brooklyn Center Blake Mound Westonka Waconia Annandale New London-Spicer